I’m an independent candidate who spends a lot of time thinking about ways to improve Uniswap.

 “Is it possible to substantially surpass the original protocol in the fairness of its wealth distribution?”

 My answer to that for UNI is no. The same answer applies to Bitcoin and Ethereum.
-But even though the initial distribution is fair for UNI, it can definitely be ruined through the governance processes.
+But even though the initial distribution is fair for UNI, it can possibly be ruined through the governance processes.

 Ultimately the ‘fairness’ comes down to the distribution of wealth between different groups of actors in the system.
 For the most part, these groups are: